SEIR-7-06/installfest/environment-setup/README.md

 2. Generate a SSH key for GitHub by [following GitHub's instructions](https://help.github.com/articles/generating-ssh-keys).
 This will allow you to use GitHub from your Terminal without entering your login information every time you push.

-Clarifying notes for the GitHub's instruction that might be confusing:
+Clarifying notes for GitHub's instructions that might be confusing:

 1. When you are "Adding a new SSH key to your GitHub Account" the command: